ShadowTheAge/yafc/README.md

+# YAFC Community Edition

+Development of YAFC is continued in Yafc-CE project: https://github.com/shpaass/yafc-ce/

+Yafc-CE already updated for partial support for Factorio 2.0

+This version of yafc will continue to receive compatibility updates (but with some delays)

 # Yet Another Factorio Calculator

 > YAFC is a Factorio calculator, planner and analyser.
 The main goal of YAFC is to cope with heavily modded games.